Midway

 Summer group destinations (June-August).
 Peak connectivity season — airlines run the most routes in summer.
 Denver is unbeatable: 70F days, Rocky Mountain access, and maximum flight options.
 Seattle’s brief, glorious summer (dry, 75F, long days) combines with Alaska Airlines’ hub to make it ideal for Pacific Northwest groups.
 Chicago’s lakefront transforms into a festival-every-weekend scene.
 Internationally, Mediterranean cities like Barcelona, Lisbon, and Athens are at peak accessibility from US hubs.
 The downside: peak prices everywhere.

 Winter getaways (December-February).
 Sun-seekers converge on Miami, Fort Lauderdale, Phoenix, and San Juan.
 All four have strong winter connectivity because airlines chase the snowbird demand.
-Phoenix in particular sees its route map expand by 20-30% in winter as seasonal service kicks in from northern cities.
+Phoenix in particular sees its route map expand noticeably in winter as seasonal service kicks in from northern cities.
 Cancun and the Caribbean islands also peak in winter connectivity.
 For groups that want warmth without leaving the US, the Florida-Arizona-Hawaii triangle is the sweet spot.

 Beach cities.
 The perennial crowd-pleasers for group trips.
 Miami, San Juan, Honolulu, Fort Lauderdale, and San Diego all combine beach access with strong nonstop service.
 Internationally, Cancun is the most connected beach destination from the US by a wide margin, followed by Cabo San Lucas, Punta Cana, and Montego Bay.
 Each has direct service from 20-40+ US cities in peak season.